diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 [PyArg_ParseTuple](https://github.com/python/cpython/blob/62be33870e2f8517314bf9c7275548e799296f7e/Python/getargs.c#L123) and [PyArg_ParseTupleAndKeywords](https://github.com/python/cpython/blob/62be33870e2f8517314bf9c7275548e799296f7e/Python/getargs.c#L1428) are the bread and butter of argument parsing.

 The former takes the args tuple, a format string and a variable number of arguments that are used to store the parsed arguments, similar to printf.
-The latter takes, additionally, the kwds object and a kewyword list as its second and fourth argument, after the args tuple and then after the format string.
+The latter takes, additionally, the kwds object and a keyword list as its second and fourth argument, after the args tuple and then after the format string.
 A keyword list is a NULL-terminated array of char* that represents the named arguments' names.

 The format string for those functions has [quite a few options](https://docs.python.org/3/c-api/arg.html#strings-and-buffers).